Baseball Base Running Tips

 - Count on the hitter

-- Do not make the 1st or last out at third base
+- Do not make the first or last out at third base

 - When your team is behind by 2 or more runs, don’t make any foolish mistakes by taking the extra base